GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

 To make these lists available for your Geotrek-rando, run ``sync_rando`` (see :ref:`synchronization <synchronization-section>`)

-Be aware that, when enabling Suricate Management mode, Suricate becomes the master database for reports.
-This means **reports created in Geotrek-admin will not be saved to the database, they will only be sent to Suricate**.
-Reports are only saved when synchronized back from Suricate.
-Therefore, in this mode, you should run the synchronization command **directly after** creating a report and **before and after** updating a report.

-**4** - Suricate Workflow

-This mode allows to process and manage reports, using the Intervention module and following a predefined worklow, while sending all progress to Suricate.
-It implies enabling Suricate Management mode as well.
-You can find a detailled explanation on the workflow here : https://github.com/GeotrekCE/Geotrek-admin/issues/2366#issuecomment-1113435035

-- Set your settings in ``custom.py`` :

-.. code-block :: python

-    SURICATE_WORKFLOW_ENABLED = True

-    SURICATE_WORKFLOW_SETTINGS = {
-        "SURICATE_RELOCATED_REPORT_MESSAGE": "This report is not located in Workflow responsiblity area."
-    }

 - Then load extra required statuses for Reports and Interventions:

 .. code-block :: python